 BOTANICAL ART IN PENCIL and CREATING A BOTANICAL PLATE introduced students to botanical art.
 BOTANY FOR THE NATURE ARTIST introduced art students to botany and how to observe and draw plants.
 ILLUSTRATING THE LEGUMES OF ARIZONA was a class given to prepare interested botanical artists to illustrate the book Legumes of Arizona: An Illustrated Flora and Reference being compiled by the Desert Legume Program.
 BOTANICAL ILLUSTRATION IN COLORED PENCIL and DRAWING PLANTS FOR A FLORILEGIUM were other classes given.

-Photos from some of these classes can be see here.
 A selection of student works from the classes is presented here.

 The STEMAZing project was launched in 2014 by the Office of the Pima County School Superintendent in Pima County, Arizona.
 It provides professional training for PreK to 12th Grade teachers to improve their STEM (science, technology, engineering, and mathematics) curricula.
 The STEMAZing Institute, a multi-day workshop held during the summer for educators, is sponsored by community and business partners.

 STEMAZing Workshop "Get to Know Your Sonoran Desert Ecosystem" - June 29 - July 1, 2015.

 In support of the Tucson Cactus and Succulent Society teacher education program, TCSS members along with scientists and researchers presented this 3-day STEMAZing workshop to 25 teachers at Pima Prickly Park.
 At this workshop, teachers were given information, classroom hands-on activities, lessons, and resources that would enhance and enrich educational experiences for their 750 students.